Key Takeaways

 Some common 象形字 include:

-The fact that these characters look like what they represent can often serve as a shortcut to understand their meanings.
-Unfortunately, however, they comprise only 4% of Chinese characters.
+The fact that these characters look like what they represent can serve as a shortcut to understanding their meanings.
+Unfortunately, they comprise only about 4% of all Chinese characters — a useful thing to keep in mind when deciding how many Chinese characters you need to learn.

 Phonetic and semantic components

-On the left semantic side, there’s the radical 女 (nü), meaning woman, and on the right there’s the phonetic component 马, which we know is pronounced “mǎ.”
+On the left semantic side there's the radical (), meaning woman, and on the right there's the phonetic component , which we know is pronounced "mǎ."

-Thus, we know that the meaning of the word 妈妈 probably has something to do with a woman due to the radical on the left semantic side and is probably pronounced “ma” due to the presence of the 马 phonetic component on the right.
+So we know that the meaning of 妈妈 probably has something to do with a woman, thanks to the radical on the left, and is probably pronounced "ma," thanks to the component on the right.

 similar chinese characters